English teaching resources: The conditionals

 - What will happen if there are no laws against pornography?

 - What will happen if marijuana is legal everywhere in the world?

 You instruct the students to give two answers to each question, one that they consider quite likely to happen (using the 1st conditional) and one that is more of speculation (using the 2nd conditional).

 Activity 2: Debate

-When they have finished, you listen to some of their answers and you gear up for a debate – one that incites the fury and fire in many a Spanish student.
-After the embers of the debate has settled, you can ask them what they think will be the good changes and why.
+When they have finished, you listen to some of their answers and gear up for a debate – one that incites the fury and fire in many a Spanish student.
+Then, after the embers of the debate have cooled off, you can ask them what they think will be good changes and why.

-Make it clear for the students from the start that there are no right or wrong answers; they are predictions…. and yes, don´t allow them to get into another grammar debate again.
-That’s for another class.
+Make it clear for the students that there are no right or wrong answers; they are predictions.
+Don’t allow them to get into another grammar debate in this class.
+More debating is for another day.